 - May be books of any length, genre or format.

 - Must be published in the United States or Canada in the calendar year preceding the Award year.

 Books commended by the Addams Award meet the following two criteria:

 - Invite dialogue, passionate response, purposeful reflection, and deep questioning related to one or more of the following:

-- How can people work with compassion, empathy and activism to advance Jane Addams’ belief that ”true peace is not merely the absence of war, it is the presence of justice”?
+- How can people work with compassion, empathy and activism to advance Jane Addams’ belief that achieving true peace means more than ending war; it means ensuring justice for all people?

 - How can people of all racial identities, gender identities, religions, abilities, classes, and cultures live and work together equitably and peaceably?

 - How can people, especially young people, break cycles of fear?
 How can they respond creatively, nonviolently and humanely to injustice and conflict?